Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 The above can be thought of as a \emph{location-scale transformation}, where $\alpha_i$ controls the scale and $\beta_i$ controls the location.
 Invertibility is guaranteed if $\alpha_i\neq 0$, and this can be easily achieved by e.g.~taking $\alpha_i=\exp \tilde{\alpha}_i$, where $\tilde{\alpha}_i$ is an unconstrained parameter (in which case $\vh_i = \set{\tilde{\alpha}_i, \beta_i}$).
 The derivative of the transformer with respect to $\ervz_i$ is equal to $\alpha_i$; hence the log absolute Jacobian determinant is:

 Autoregressive flows with affine transformers are attractive because of their simplicity and analytical tractability, but their expressivity is limited.
 To illustrate why, suppose $\rvz$ follows a Gaussian distribution; then, each $\ervz_i'$ conditioned on $\rvz_{<i}'$ will also follow a Gaussian distribution.
 In other words, a single affine autoregressive transformation of a multivariate Gaussian results in a distribution whose conditionals $\pzprime(\ervz_i'\g\rvz_{<i}')$ will necessarily be Gaussian.
 Nonetheless, expressive flows can still be obtained by stacking multiple affine autoregressive layers, but it's unknown whether affine autoregressive flows with multiple layers are universal approximators or not.
-Affine transformers are popular in the literature, having been used in models such as \textit{non-linear independent components estimation} (NICE) \citep{dinh2014nice}, \textit{real non-volume preserving} (Real NVP) flow \citep{dinh2016density}, \textit{inverse autoregressive flow} (IAF) \citep{iaf}, \textit{masked autoregressive flow} (MAF) \citep{papamakarios2017masked}, and \textit{Glow} \citep{kingma2018glow}.
+Affine transformers are popular in the literature, having been used in models such as NICE \citep{dinh2014nice}, Real NVP \citep{dinh2016density}, IAF \citep{iaf}, MAF \citep{papamakarios2017masked}, and Glow \citep{kingma2018glow}.

-\paragraph{Non-affine neural transformers} Non-affine transformers can be constructed from simple components based on the observation that \textit{conic combinations} as well as \textit{compositions} of monotonic functions are also monotonic.
-Given monotonic functions $\tau_1, \ldots, \tau_K$ of a real variable $\ervz$, the following functions are also monotonic: \begin{itemize} \item Conic combination: $\tau(\ervz) = \sum_{k=1}^{K} w_k \tau_k(\ervz)$, where $w_k > 0$ for all $k$. \item Composition: $\tau(\ervz) = \tau_{K}\circ\cdots\circ\tau_{1}(\ervz)$. \end{itemize} For example, a non-affine neural transformer can be constructed using a conic combination of monotonically increasing activation functions $\sigma(\cdot)$ (such as logistic sigmoid, tanh, leaky ReLU, and others):
+\paragraph{Combination-based transformers} Non-affine transformers can be constructed from simple components based on the observation that \textit{conic combinations} as well as \textit{compositions} of monotonic functions are also monotonic.
+Given monotonic functions $\tau_1, \ldots, \tau_K$ of a real variable $\ervz$, the following functions are also monotonic: \begin{itemize} \item Conic combination: $\tau(\ervz) = \sum_{k=1}^{K} w_k \tau_k(\ervz)$, where $w_k > 0$ for all $k$. \item Composition: $\tau(\ervz) = \tau_{K}\circ\cdots\circ\tau_{1}(\ervz)$. \end{itemize} For example, a non-affine transformer can be constructed using a conic combination of monotonically increasing activation functions $\sigma(\cdot)$ (such as logistic sigmoid, tanh, leaky ReLU \citep{maas2013rectifier}, and others):

 provided $\alpha_{ik}>0$ and $w_{ik} > 0$ for all $k\ge1$.
 Clearly, the above construction corresponds to a monotonic \textit{single-layer perceptron}.
 By repeatedly combining and composing monotonic activation functions, we can construct a \textit{multi-layer perceptron} that is monotonic, provided that all its weights are strictly positive.